braxda/recruiting-analysis/README.md

 - PostgreSQL for running queries and managing data
 - GitHub for version control
 - QGIS for geospatial analysis
+- CartoDB Positron for basemap in GIS project

 ## Python Setup
 - pip install -r requirements.txt***********UPDATE THIS LATER